Sailing across the waters of Vietnam

 You can find cruises of all kinds in the Bay of Descending Dragons!

 We’d recommend you take a luxury cruise around this bay.
 Peony and Heritage Cruises can offer 5* facilities and services.
 You’ll get an exquisite wooden cabin with all the mod-cons plus three meals a day.
 This includes a la carte dinner and buffet lunch.
-Onboard, you can take local cooking classes, do tai chi and indulge yourself with a spa treatment.
+Onboard, you can take local cooking classes, do tai chi, learn qigong exercises, and indulge yourself with a spa treatment.
 There’s a sunset happy hour every day.

 You’ll love touring Halong Bay with a cruise as luxurious as this.